Wedding dress of Meghan Markle

 The wedding dress worn by Meghan Markle at her wedding to Prince Harry on 19 May 2018 was designed by the British fashion designer Clare Waight Keller, artistic director of the fashion house Givenchy.
 The bride's veil was embroidered with flowers representing the countries of the Commonwealth; the California poppy, in honour of Markle's home state of California; and wintersweet, a flower that grows at Kensington Palace.

 Pre-wedding speculation

-The engagement of Meghan Markle and Prince Harry was announced on 27 November 2017, but the speculation about the bride's dress had started even earlier.
+The engagement of Meghan Markle and Prince Harry was announced on 27 November 2017, but speculation about the bride's dress had already begun earlier.
 Some commentators suggested that Markle would not wear a white wedding dress as she had been married previously.
 In December 2017, Israeli designer Inbal Dror was asked to submit designs for a wedding dress.
 It was rumoured that Erdem and Ralph & Russo were also contenders.
 By January 2018, British designer Stewart Parvin was the bookmakers' favourite.
-Betting was suspended after Alexander McQueen attracted a large amount of wagers.
-Markle had commented on wedding dress styles in 2016, as her character was getting married in Suits, saying that she preferred simple styles.
-Markle, long a vocal admirer of the style of Carolyn Bessette-Kennedy, described Bessette-Kennedy's wedding gown as "everything goals".
+Betting was suspended after Alexander McQueen attracted a large number of wagers.
+Markle had commented on wedding dress styles in 2016 while filming her role in Suits, saying that she preferred simple styles.
+Markle, a vocal admirer of the style of Carolyn Bessette-Kennedy, described Bessette-Kennedy's wedding gown as "everything goals".